The Ultimate Glossary of Project Management Terms

 Scrum

-Scrum is an Agile methodology of iterative incremental process typically used for delivering software products.
-It refers to a Rugby term where short sprints are the Scrum team’s goal to deliver bundles of progress with the support of a team leader, also referred to as the Scrum Master.
-It is used in place of or in concert with traditional Waterfall-type approaches to delivering projects.
+Scrum is an Agile methodology of the iterative incremental process typically used for delivering software products.
+It refers to a rugby term where short sprints are the Scrum team’s goal to deliver bundles of progress with the support of a team leader, also referred to as the Scrum Master.
+It’s used in place of or in concert with traditional Waterfall-type approaches to delivering projects.

 Six Sigma